Azure/aztk/README.md

 - Spark clusters run in Docker containers
 - Users can bring their own Docker image
 - Ability to use low-priority VMs for an 80% discount
-- Built in support for Azure Blob Storage connection
+- Built in support for Azure Blob Storage and Azure Data Lake connection
-- Built in Jupyter notebook for interactive experience
+- Optional Jupyter Notebook for pythonic interactive experience
+- [coming soon] Optional RStudio Server for an interactive experience in R
+- Tailored Docker image for PySpark and [coming soon] SparklyR
 - Ability to run _spark submit_ directly from your local machine's CLI

 ## Setup